christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Adminplz/README.md

     console.log('Success!')
 })();
 ```
-For the bot, server is at 127.0.0.1 on port 8080.
-It logs to the server and then visit the submitted url.
+For the bot, the server is on 127.0.0.1 on port 8080.
+It logs on the server and then visits the submitted URL.
 ```java
 @Component
 public class CSP implements Filter {